Italian Canadian League of Manitoba

 Our Story - La Nostra Storia

 The Italian Canadian League of Manitoba Inc. (ICLM) owns and operates Centro Caboto Centre.
-But, it has a long and storied history as an umbrella organization for the Italian Canadian community in Manitoba.
+The ICLM is the umbrella organization of the Italian Canadian community in Manitoba.

-In the early 1960s, John B. Mottola, the Vice-Consul of Italy pitched the concept the community need a strong representative voice for the community as a whole.
-He was soon joined by Rev. Father Domenico Fiore, Pastor at Holy Rosary Church, Romeo Bidinosti, Attilio Cantafio, Rose Champlone, Sam Loschiavo and Anthony Sherbo.
+In the early 1960s, Giovanni B. Mottola, the Vice-Consul of Italy in Manitoba pitched the concept that the community needed a strong united voice for the community as a whole.
+He was soon joined by Rev. Father Domenico Fiore, Pastor at Holy Rosary Church, Romeo Bidinosti, Attilio Cantafio, Rose Cianflone, Sam Loschiavo and Anthony Sherbo.

-These community leaders and five existing Italian-Canadian clubs in Winnipeg – Associazione Fogolar-Veneta (later renamed the Fogolar Association di Winnipeg), Fratellanza Amatese, Italo-Canadian Club, Leonardo da Vinci Association and Roma Society – formed the ICLM in 1964.
+These community leaders and five existing Italian-Canadian organizations in Winnipeg – Societa' Friulana Il Fogolar di Winnipeg, ( renamed the Associazone Fogolar di Winnipeg) in 1961, Fratellanza Amatese, Italo-Canadian Club, Leonardo da Vinci Association and Roma Society – established the ICLM in 1964.

 The ICLM’s mandate then, as it is today, was to represent and promote the interests and presence of the Italian Canadian community in Manitoba.
-Over its 55-year history, hundreds of volunteers have given their time and expertise to the ICLM and much has been accomplished.
+Over its 60-year history, hundreds of volunteers have given their time, talent and expertise to the ICLM and much has been accomplished.

-• In 1967 and 1968, together with Holy Rosary Church, organized a committee for the settlement of a large influx of Italian immigrants to Manitoba
+• In 1967 and 1968, together with Holy Rosary Church, organized a committee for the settlement of a large influx of Italian immigrantsfrom the region of Puglia to Manitoba

 • Sponsored one of the original Folklorama pavilions which continues to this day